zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     2. By querying the `UserInfo` endpoint to verify the token's validity and retrieve user information (`components.gateway.apiml.security.oidc.validationType: endpoint`).

         **Note:** The URL to the specific authorization server's `UserInfo` endpoint should be set using the property `components.gateway.apiml.security.oidc.userInfo.uri`.
+11. The Gateway caches valid access token.
+12. The Gateway maps distributed identity from the access token to the zOS identity.

 **When user mapping exists**

-6. The API ML Gateway fetches the distributed user identity from the distributed access token and maps this user identity to the user mainframe identity using SAF.
-7. The API ML Gateway calls the requested mainframe service/s with mainframe user credentials (Zowe JWT, SAF IDT, or PassTicket) which are expected by the target mainframe service.
+13. The API ML Gateway generates mainframe user credentials (Zowe JWT, SAF IDT, or PassTicket) which are expected by the target mainframe service.
+14. Calls the API with credentials.
+15. Services validates generated mainframe credentials.
+16. Return requested data.

 **When user mapping does not exist**

-6. The API ML Gateway fetches the distributed user identity from the distributed access token and request mainframe identity using SAF.
-SAF replies with empty user ID message.
-7. The API ML Gateway calls the requested mainframe service/s with the access token in the `OIDC-token` header.
+17. The API ML Gateway calls the requested mainframe service/s with the access token in the `OIDC-token` header.
+18. Service validates `OIDC-token`.
+19. Return requested data.

+20. Return requested data to the user agent.

 ## Prerequisites